JieFengWang/Everything-about-Dynamic-NN-Descent/README.md

 >
 > Over 85% extra memory and 30% time costs are saved by `Dynamic NN-Descent` compared to [`NN-Descent`](https://github.com/aaalgo/kgraph).

-You will learn EVERYTHING about Dynamic NN-Descent ONCE and with CODE here.
+You will learn EVERYTHING about Dynamic NN-Descent ONCE and with C++ here.

 [1.
 The *k*-NN Graph](./docs/kNN-Graph.md)